-The Pediatric Hematology and Oncology fellowship is one of five fellowship programs based at Children’s Hospital.
-The moderate size of the program (6 fellows, 2 per year) enables fellows to develop close team dynamics, hone leadership skills, and interact with supervisors and mentors.
-The tremendous breadth of diseases allows fellows to attain a broad educational experience, but still focus on areas of interest in clinical care and medical research.
+The Pediatric Infectious Diseases Fellowship is one of 5 fellowship programs based at Children’s Hospital.
+The others include Hematology-Oncology, Pulmonology, Emergency Medicine, and Pediatric Intensive Care.
+The size of our program allows fellows to develop close team dynamics, leadership skills and interaction with supervisors.
+The tremendous diversity in our community offers a breadth of infectious diseases that affords fellows many opportunities to attain a broad educational experience and to be able to focus on areas of interest in clinical care and medical research.